Mary Thompson (businesswoman)

-Mary Thompson (died 1893) was one of the richest early African Americans in Seattle, Washington.

-She owned the Minnehaha Saloon, which had a brothel upstairs.
+Mary E. Thompson (died 1892) was one of the richest early African Americans in Seattle, Washington.
+She owned the Minnehaha Saloon, located at 319 Jackson street, which had a brothel upstairs.

+Thompson is reported to have died in Oakland, California.
 At the time of her death she owned real estate in Seattle and Butte, Montana.
 She also had a horse and carriage, an extensive jewellery collection, and $20,000 in cash.
 By the standards of the time, this made her quite wealthy.

+Following Thompson's death, the Minnehaha Saloon was torn down in April 1894.